waffleSheep/heisenberg/docs/theory/qm.md

 ![image](img/microscope.jpg){ width="500" }
 </figure>

-As such, we can only determine the electron's momentum in the x direction to the following accuracy:
+As such, we can only determine the electron's momentum in the x direction with the following accuracy:
 $$
 \Delta{p}_{x} \approx \frac{h}{\lambda}2\sin{\theta}
 $$

 Suppose we want to decrease the uncertainty of the position, i.e. decrease $\Delta{x}$.

-If we decrease the wavelength of light, we can resolve the position to a greater accuracy.
+If we decrease the wavelength of light, we can resolve the position with greater accuracy.
 But the photon will strike the electron with more momentum and result in even greater uncertainty in the electron's final momentum.

 On the other hand, if we increase $\theta$ by widening the microscope's aperture, we can also resolve the position to a greater accuracy (as shown by the Rayleigh criterion).
 But since the angle the cone of light makes with the electron is larger, the scattered photon could be moving in a wider range of directions.
 This also increases the uncertainty in the electron's final momentum in the x-direction.